lcrawlab/mvMAPIT/README.md

     install.packages("doParallel", dependecies = TRUE)

-Alternatively, one can also [install R packages from the command line](http://cran.r-project.org/doc/manuals/r-release/R-admin.html#Installing-packages).
+Alternatively, one can also [install R packages from the command-line](http://cran.r-project.org/doc/manuals/r-release/R-admin.html#Installing-packages).

 ## C++ Functions Required for MAPIT
 The code in this repository assumes that basic C++ functions and applications are already set up on the running personal computer or cluster.
 If not, the MAPIT functions and necessary Rcpp packages will not work properly.